yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 **Azure App Service for Containers**

 Azure App Service specifically targets container deployments, which makes it easy to deploy container instances to a fully managed App Service Plan.
-This option is ideal for smaller solutions with a limited number of containers or that do not require an orchestration platform.
+This option is ideal for solutions with a limited number of containers that do not require an orchestration platform.

 **Azure Container Instances**